-As I was reading this graphic novel about a bunch of spies in Berlin just before the wall fell, I kept thinking that the story was very similar to Atomic Blonde (be sure to enter our contest to win a copy of the Atomic Blonde Blu-ray here).
+As I was reading this graphic novel about a bunch of spies in Berlin just before the wall fell, I kept thinking that the story was very similar to Atomic Blonde.
 Turns out the film is based upon the comic.
-The stories are similar, though Atomic Blonde took a lot of liberties with it (and frankly both plots get pretty convoluted with all their double and triple crossings and twist endings so it's hard to keep up).
+The stories are similar, though Atomic Blonde took a lot of liberties with it (and frankly both plots get pretty convoluted with all their double and triple crossings and twist endings so it’s hard to keep up).
 Stylistically, they are worlds apart.
 Atomic Blonde is all muted neons and big action sequences where the comic is drawn in stark black and white with chiaroscuro effects similar to that of the Sin City comics.
 The story owes more to John Le Carre than Frank Miller.
-Like a lot of spy stories, I’m not sure its conclusion makes sense, but it's a lot of fun getting there.
+Like a lot of spy stories, I’m not sure its conclusion makes sense, but it’s a lot of fun getting there.

 Hotel Belle Sejour

 A teenage girl wakes up in a hotel room covered in blood.
 She walks into the bathroom to discover her own body lying dead in the tub.
 She walks home only to discover no one can see her, not the people on the street as they pass her by nor her own mother who is desperately trying to find out why she didn’t come home that night.

 Eventually she learns that a few people can see her, but there seems to be no connection as to who they are or why.
 She can manipulate physical objects, but to those who can see her reality, nothing is moved.
 At one point, she lifts up a gun and fires it in a crowd but no one notices.